joereddington/todo.txt/historic_notes.md

 ## 12/05/19 09:52 to 10:44,
 Went on a bit of a thinking journey.
 I ended up with the plan that Workspace should have a special symbol for when I've ticked off the issue on top of the stack, and I should keep track of that on paper for the moment.
 If I can do that for a week then I'll write some more code.

+## 13/05/19 08:11,  (A) 1.
+Looking for urgent: Check Calendar and reminders and notebooks  @singleton +PlanningAndTracking Time:20
+* Bought Gate lock, and attic boards
+* Everything else got sorted

+## 13/05/19 08:45 x (A) Lock phone away and drink 1L of Water @singleton +Health Time:03
+## 13/05/19 08:49 to 09:23 (A) 30 minutes on accounts in Quickbooks
+x (A) Process the expenditure in Unity.
+* Go thought the spreadsheet and check if it's been paid, and if not, will it be.
+* Go through the files in each directory and see where they should be.

+## 13/05/19 09:23 to 09:55 (B) 1.
+Exercise @singleton +Exercise @nova  Time:60
+Nice walk to the shop.
+## 13/05/19 09:56 to 10:52 (B) Write reviews for proposals Time:30
+- 13/05/19 smallest next step:  Checking out the folder.